 - Using a percentage-based target has allowed my giving to grow proportionally with my income.
 I give a lot more now than I did in my twenties, but it doesn’t feel like a big burden because it’s still a reasonable proportion of my overall income and I have plenty left to pay my mortgage, childcare expenses, etc. So far, this approach has seemed about right, but as my income continues to grow faster than my family’s needs, I’m considering donating a higher proportion of future raises.

-*This is partly driven by the behavioral finance concept of mental accounting but it can become literal accounting if you use a separate bank account for donating or, better yet, a donor advised fund.
-You can read more about that in my piece on how to save thousands in taxes by using donor-advised fund.
+*This is partly driven by the behavioral finance concept of mental accounting but it can become literal accounting if you use a separate bank account for donating or, better yet, a donor-advised fund.
+You can read more about that in my piece on how to save thousands in taxes by using a donor-advised fund.

 What percentage target should I start with?

-Whichever metaphor you prefer, one helpful practice for increasing your giving over time without having to make painful cuts on your current spending is to consider committing to give ⅓ of any raise you get to charity, save ⅓ for retirement or other goals, and spend the remaining ⅓.
+Whichever metaphor you prefer, one helpful practice for increasing your giving over time without having to make painful cuts on your current spending is to consider committing to give ⅓ of any raise you get to charity (or non-charitable organizations or people doing good), save ⅓ for retirement or other goals, and spend the remaining ⅓.
 Behavioral economics research on budgeting shows it’s a lot easier to avoid lifestyle creep by keeping your spending where it is than it is to have to cut your existing spending.

 I set my percentage but what is it a percentage of?

 Terrific, you have your percentage!
 But wait, what is it a percentage of?
-My target is 10% and I apply it to my adjusted gross income (AGI) from the previous year.
-This approach is easy to implement since most of us can reasonably quickly access the information about how much we earned last year via our federal tax returns (currently, AGI is on line 8b each year).
+My target is 20% and I apply it to my adjusted gross income (AGI) from the previous year.
+This approach is easy to implement since most of us can access the information about how much we earned last year reasonably quickly via our federal tax returns (currently, AGI is on line 8b each year).
 I don’t exclude my tax payments because taxes, as FDR said, are the price we pay for living in an organized society.
-They help pay for many services I benefit from (libraries, schools, social security, fire fighters, etc), so paying taxes is really separate from the spiritual/ethical/religious obligation to give intentionally, generously, and without compulsion.
+They help pay for many services I benefit from (libraries, schools, social security, firefighters, etc), so paying taxes is really separate from the spiritual/ethical/religious obligation to give intentionally, generously, and without compulsion.

 In my case, most of my financial resources are earned via working, so tithing based on income is an obvious solution.
 But many of the clients we work with have inherited significant amounts of money.
 Inheritance raises the question of whether to give away wealth in addition to income.
-For some people, the goal is to divest themselves of what they see as unearned inherited privilege.
+For some people, the goal is to divest themselves of what they see as unearned, inherited privilege.
 For some, the goal is to address certain needs for their own family (such as the down payment on a house, ongoing support, education expenses, or perhaps beyond that) and then give away the rest.
 Some people want to give away all inherited wealth within a few years and some people want to give away income but maintain the principal for future generations and perhaps aim to see it grow significantly over time.
+Some people aren’t sure which of these is best and want to get started before they have a forever approach.

 It’s a tough balance to know how much to give and how much to preserve.
 We have worked with clients and spoken with friends who are all good and thoughtful people and end up taking very different approaches.
 I wish I could share one perfect answer with everyone wrestling with these questions, but deciding which approach is the right one for each of us, is deeply personal and so the right answer is specific to each person’s situation.
 Coming to the right solution for you means engaging with complex emotions and hard moral questions.
 It also probably means planning for important tax and other technical considerations.
 We work with clients on this all the time–it’s one of the major focuses of our work at Values Added.